-Undergraduate Psychology majors frequently go on to post-baccalaureate programs in psychology (clinical, counseling, developmental, family, I/O, neuroscience), teaching, social work, medicine, law, nursing, occupational therapy, human resources, business, and other various fields.
+Undergraduate psychology majors frequently go on to graduate school programs in psychology (clinical, counseling, developmental, family, I/O, neuroscience), teaching, social work, medicine, law, nursing, occupational therapy, physical therapy, human resources, business, and other various fields.

-Students should start planning for graduate school in the junior year.
+Students should start planning for graduate school in their junior year.
 Gaining research experience beyond the requirements for the major is strongly encouraged.

 How to Prepare